Sessional Lecturers Appointment Types

 - Continuing Appointments?
 Faculty Relations

-Q: What benefits are available to sessional faculty?
+Q: What benefits are available to sessional lecturers?

 Please see the description above.
 Benefits vary according to employment status, i.e. 50% or higher vs. under 50%, continuing or non-continuing.
 Please read the following carefully to determine which provisions apply to you.
 Also note: Benefits are only provided while you are a UBC employee; during months when you are not on-contract, you may arrange to continue benefits coverage by paying the full cost of the premiums yourself.

-Basic MSP premiums are paid by individual Faculty.
 Faculty with an under-50% appointment split the cost of extended health premiums 50% – 50% with the employer; faculty with an appointment of 50% or higher have their extended health premiums paid 100% by the University.
-You are not required to pay the basic health premium through UBC in order to register for extended coverage.

-Extended health benefits cover ambulance fees, out-of-province emergency care, prostheses, vision care, oral contraceptives, orthotics, hearing aids, massage/ physiotherapy, acupuncture/chiropractor/speech pathologist services and more.
+Extended health benefits cover ambulance fees, out-of-province emergency care, mental health services, vision care, oral contraceptives, orthotics, hearing aids, massage/ physiotherapy, acupuncture/chiropractor/speech pathologist services and more.
 Your UBC health plan card (issued by Sunlife) provides at-the-counter-deduction of the covered portion (typically 80%) of eligible prescription drugs.